 by Sandra Leal, Pharm.D.

-From medication safety to immunizations, technology vendors can alleviate the administrative burdens associated with these services.
+From medication safety to immunizations, pharmacy technology vendors can alleviate administrative burdens.

 Endorsed as critical providers in the national COVID-19 vaccination response, pharmacies can meaningfully impact vaccine uptake and help eradicate the pandemic — with the right support.